 When she is not at Artspace, you might find Anna teaching Pilates or searching for surf waves.

-Prior to moving to Chicago for graduate school, Aneesha lived in New Orleans for nine years, where she attended Tulane University and was the Legislative Aide to State Representative Jared Brossett.
-The position gave her valuable insight into the relationship between politics and urban planning, and furthered her interest in affordable housing policy, art as a tool for economic development, and the need to preserve space for culturally distinct communities.
+Prior to moving to Chicago for graduate school, Aneesha lived in New Orleans for nine years, where she attended Tulane University and worked in local politics.
+She saw firsthand the relationship between politics and urban planning, and furthered her interest in affordable housing policy, art as a tool for economic development, and the need to preserve space for culturally distinct communities.
 Aneesha spent her childhood in Saudi Arabia, and her love for travel and learning about new communities has not waned.
-She brings her knowledge and experience living and working in different parts of the world to the CSP team and looks forward to continuing to assist communities creating affordable spaces for artists.
+She brings her knowledge and experience living and working in different parts of the world to the Consulting team and looks forward to continuing to assist communities creating affordable spaces for artists.

-Aneesha is a 2019 Fellow of the Salzburg Global Forum for Young Cultural Innovators.
 When she is not at Artspace, you can find Aneesha playing with her big puppy, Paws; exploring all the amazing bike trails in the Twin Cities; or drinking a beer at one of the many North Loop breweries.
+Aneesha is a 2019 Fellow of the Salzburg Global Forum for Young Cultural Innovators and currently serves as a Minneapolis City Planning Commissioner for the 2020-2022 term.

 Naomi Marx joined Artspace in 2011 as an Asset Manager.
 Her projects included Spinning Plate Artist Lofts in Pittsburgh; Read’s Artspace in Bridgeport, Connecticut; Artspace Buffalo Lofts in Buffalo, New York; Artspace Patchogue Lofts in Patchogue, New York; and El Barrio’s Artspace in New York City.